Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 kit.

 Also, you should have an integrated development environment (IDE) for Java, preferably JetBrains IntelliJ IDEA.
-It's available in Community Edition, which is free.
+Although Community Edition doesn't exist as such anymore, IntelliJ IDEA without Ultimate is free to use.

 I don't want to deal with Maven.
 I think it's obnoxious, obtrusive and adds way too much of its own complexity to the project.